mx101/NotGalaga/DEVELOPMENT.md

 - 1:30am - Enemies can now shoot, their bullets are currently invisible... whoops

 - 1:35am - Enemy bullets are no longer invisible

+- 11:30am - Started Wave generation system.
+Currently activates on single key press and spawns in a line of bees